 Smoking.
-Although medical marijuana is available in California, it is illegal to smoke marijuana while driving or use marijuana before driving.
+Although medical marijuana is legal in California, it is illegal to smoke marijuana while driving or use marijuana before driving.
 You may smoke cigarettes when driving, provided that there is no one under the age of 18 years old in the car with you.

 Using your phone while driving.
 If you’re over the age of 18, you may not touch a smartphone, tablet or other devices for any reason unless you’re making a quick swipe or tap, and it must be mounted on the dashboard or windshield.
 The exception to this rule is in the case of an emergency.

 If you’re under the age of 18, you may not use either handheld or hands-free devices in any way with the exception of an emergency.
 You also cannot do these things while stopped at a red light.

 Teen driving.
 For the first 12 months after obtaining a license, drivers under the age of 18 must be chaperoned if they are either carrying passengers that are 20 years old or younger or if they are driving between 11:00 p.m. until 5:00 a.m.

 - Another licensed driver that’s at least 25 years old